 MGNT 3250.
 Management and Organization Behavior.
 3 Hours.

-Prerequisites: Entrepreneurship minors: ACCT 2099, and ECON 2106.
+Prerequisites: ACCT 2101 and ECON 2106 with a grade of "C" or better.
 An introduction to the discipline of management and contemporary management of organizations with major emphasis on organization behavior.
 Topics include perception, attitude, personality, motivation, group dynamics, interpersonal communication, job design, learning theory, decision making, conflict, power, organizational politics, diversity, and organizational culture.

 MGNT 3250H.
 Honors Management and Organization Behavior.
 3 Hours.